Norwegian version

 • Introduction

-Theoretically, the course considers the transition from ‘Mode 1’ over ‘Mode 2’ to ‘Mode 3’ of knowledge production, of the knowledge economy, and the theoretical underpinnings of ‘evidence-based research’, including the realist approach.
-Specific topics will vary between courses according the needs of the PhD students.
+Theoretically, the course considers the transition from ‘Mode 1’ to ‘Mode 2’ of knowledge production, of the ‘knowledge economy’ as a real and as an imagined phenomenon, and the theoretical underpinnings of ‘evidence-based research’, including the realist approach.
+This course will allow candidates to critically reflect upon the drivers of recent trends that increasingly obliterate the borders between the field of science and surrounding fields of politics, practice, and the public sphere.

 • Application and admission